 His second book, “Pirat’s Early Cases” was published in paperback and Kindle versions in late April 2016.

-And a third Inspector Pirat book, “The Trial of Inspector Pirat,” was published in paperback and Kindle versions in February 2017.
+And a third Inspector Pirat book, “The Trial of Inspector Pirat,” was published in paperback and Kindle versions in February 2017, followed by a fourth, “The Rebirth of Inspector Pirat,” in October 2017.

 His interests include pétanque, the cinema (but not necessarily modern cinema), crosswords and problem-solving, history, and reading detective fiction.
 His favourite detective author is Edmund Crispin, some of whose puzzles are truly ingenious, but laced with plenty of (often literary) humour.